Smartphone, Hotspot or Router for Mobile Internet?

 Cellular data is a popular choice for RVers and boaters for online mobile connectivity.
 And choosing if you should hotspot off a smartphone, use a mobile hotspot device like a Jetpack or MiFi, or go all in with a cellular embedded router is a critical part in choosing your ultimate mobile internet setup.

-Once you decide on the carrier(s) you want in your arsenal, you have to decide what specific equipment makes the most sense for getting online.
+Once you decide on which carrier(s) you want in your arsenal, you have to decide if you want to use a hotspot, smartphone and/or router in your mobile internet setup.

-Most typically, to use cellular data you need a device that can share a cellular connection via Wi-Fi, USB, or Ethernet.
+Generally, to use cellular data you need a hotspot, router or smartphone that can share a cellular connection via Wi-Fi, USB, or Ethernet.

-The basic options include devices that are purpose-built for this including mobile hotspot devices & cellular embedded routers - or putting cellular-connected tablets and phones to work by providing an internet connection.
+The basic options include devices that are purpose-built for this including mobile hotspot devices and cellular embedded routers - or putting cellular-connected tablets and phones to work by providing an internet connection.

 Keep in mind you'll also need a compatible data plan for the type of device you want to use in your setup.